roxanneelbaff/waw_os_hackathon_2026/module3_web_imprint_dataset/README.md

 ## Data:
 #The sample data sets used in this tutorial can be downloaded via this link:
 * Sample of the OWS [German Imprints Dataset](https://openwebindex.eu/corpora/4057d6a0-0bd9-11f1-89ba-02a47ca5d9fd)(with coordinates and thematic labels)
-* Example Jupyter notebook: module3_notebook.ipynb
+* Example Jupyter notebook: WAW_OpenSearch_LegalImprint.ipynb
 * Pre-configured environment setup
 * Spatial administrative vector layers from Germany